stefanjudis/grunt-phantomas/README.md

 A string value that represents the relative path to the place where `phantomas` will render your metrics.
 Inside of this folder an `index.html`, a data folder and an assets folder will be created.

+#### options.numberOfRuns
+Type: 'Number'
+Default value: `5`

+A numeric value that represents the number of times the `phantomas` executable will be started.
+The more times it runs the more reliable metrics become.

 #### options.raw
 Type: `Array`
 Default value: `[]`